Flash1285/probability_project/README.md

 # probability_project:-
-Disease prediction system using python (intermediate)
+Disease prediction system using python

 # software used:-
 1.pycharm